emapco/CA-project/README.md

     12/5/2022:  Emmanuel: Updated Doxyfile and renamed Docs/ to docs/ for GitHub Pages support.
     Resolved bug encountered in test_CA.cpp when initializing a vector or tensor.
     Miscellaneous changes to existing docstrings.

+    12/8/2022:  Emmanuel: Added step function and related functions for computing the next cellular automata state.
+The step function supports the ability to pass a custom rule function to allow the user to implement their own rules.
+Added guard clauses to various methods so that the class properly handles failure modes.
+Also defined a method for printing an error message depending on the error code given.